 - 1 tablespoon olive oil

 - 2 lemons, juiced and zested

 - 1/4 cup fresh parsley, chopped

 In a pot over medium heat, bring salted water to a boil.
 Add linguine and cook according to manufacturer's directions for about 7 to 9 minutes or until al dente.
 Drain pasta in a colander.

-- Increase heat to medium, stirring garlic regularly.
+Increase heat to high heat, stirring garlic regularly to prevent from burning.
 Add shrimps and cook, stirring regularly, for about 3 to 4 minutes or just until color changes to pink.

 Add wine and lemon juice and cook for about 1 to 2 minutes.

 Add pasta, parsley, and lemon zest.
 Season with salt and pepper to taste.

 Continue to cook, tossing to combine, for about 1 minute or until heated through and noodles are coated with sauce.

 .
 Garnish with lemon slices and Parmesan cheese, if desired.
 Serve hot.